anthuanvasquez/anthuanvasquez/README.md

 ### About Me

-I'm a guy passionate for the technology, honest and a self-taught Front-End Developer.
-I consider myself as a person with initiative, who loves to take on new responsibilities, learning new things and face great challanges.
-I have 10 years of experience in the web industry.
+Passionate for technology.
+I consider myself as a person with initiative, who loves to take on new responsibilities, learn new things and face great challenges.

+10 years of experience in the web industry.
+Solid front-end knowledge of VueJs, ES6, HTML5, CSS3+, and Web Accessibility.
+Strong understanding of design principles, UI/UX, Advanced CSS (CSS Modules, SASS) and responsive Design.
+Strong understanding of back-end technologies, NodeJs, PHP and SQL or No SQL Database.
+Vast experience with e-commerce software, BigCommerce Certified and experienced in devops technologies including microservices architecture and docker.

+Positive attitude, strong work ethic, organization and team leadership, a drive for results while focusing on high code quality.